Silken Tofu Chocolate Mousse

 - Leftovers will keep in the fridge for up to 3-4 days

-Thank you for the feedback, Natasha!
+Thank you for the feedback, Rachel!